rbdlabhaifa/Provably-Good-Holes-Searching/README.md

 Download and install instructions can be found at: https://www.python.org/downloads/windows/

 ## PIL
-inter in cmd: ```pip install Pillow```
+Inter in cmd: ```pip install Pillow```

 # 2. Building Newton-PnP library and examples

-Clone the repository:
+Download project then unzip the files OR Clone the repository:
 ```
 git clone https://github.com/rbdlabhaifa/Newton-PnP.git
 ```

-Please make sure you have installed all required dependencies (see section 2).
+Please make sure you have installed all required dependencies (see section 1).
 Execute:
 ```
 mkdir build
 cd build